jarun/primepalindrome/README.md

 # PrimePalindrome

-A fast C program to calculate the 1500th prime palindrome with 15 digits.
+A fast C program to calculate the 1500th prime palindrome with an odd number (default 15) of digits.
-Why 15 (_odd_) digits?
+Why _odd_?
 Because a palindromic number with even number of digits is always divisible by 11.

 Implements space-optimized Sieve of Eratosthenes (default) with GCC-specific hardware-aided `ffsll()`as well as brute force methods.